dagster-io/dagster/python_modules/dagster/docs/contributing.rst

 Local development setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+1. Install Python 3.6.
+  * You can't use Python 3.7+ yet because of https://github.com/apache/arrow/issues/1125

-1. Create and activate a virtualenv
+2. Create and activate a virtualenv

 ::